Symbolism in the Church: The Cross

 Of the 400 variations of the cross, there are about 50 that are used in Christian symbolism.
 The Latin cross (also known as the Cross of the Passion) is the most commonly used.
 It is believed that this is the style of the cross in which Jesus was crucified.
 In older times, it was used indiscriminately with the Greek cross (more on that later!) but when the Eastern and Western churches split the Western Orthodox primarily used the Latin cross and the Eastern Orthodox used the Greek cross.

-The construction of a Latin cross is made up of perfect squares stacked 8 high and 5 wide.
-It is recognized as a symbol of faith and can be used almost anywhere and by any religious body with a confession of the Lord Jesus Christ as their Savior through his atoning death.
+Perfect squares stacked 8 high and 5 wide construct the Latin cross, recognized as a symbol of faith.
+Any religious body with a confession of the Lord Jesus Christ as their Savior through his atoning death can use it almost anywhere.

 Latin Cross on Processional Banner